joseph-flinn/site/frontend/posts/engineering-portfolio-management-part3.md

 While these levels are specific to product manufacturing, the categories can be tweaked to apply the same type of framework to software operational readiness: Operational Readiness Levels (ORLs).
-All of the physical facilities and tooling are replaced with infrasturcture and processes needed to operate software at scale.
+All of the physical facilities and tooling are replaced with infrastructure and processes needed to operate software at scale.
 The categories that have been left are broad enough to remain the same.

 | Level | Process description / definition | Skill required to operate | Infrastructure & Operating Processes | Cost management | Supply Chain Management | Phase |